v12technology/fluxtion/docs/sections/helloworld/helloworld_functional.md

     end

 ```

 ## Processing logic
-The Fluxtion event processor manages all the event call backs, the user code handles the business logic.
+The Fluxtion event processor manages all the event call backs, the user logic is a set of functions that are bound into
+the event processor using the Fluxtion DSL.

-* An event handlers is notified when an event of the matching type is received.
+* An event handlers is notified when an event of the matching type is received triggering the next item in the chain
-* This in turn invokes the DataSumCalculator annotated trigger method which calculates the current sum extracting values from handler_A and handler_B.
+* The event is mapped to a double using the Data1::value or Data2::value function
+* A default double value of 0 is assigned to the output
+* The two event streams are merged and passed to the bi map function.
+Double::sum is invoked when either input stream triggers
+* A peek function logs the sum to the console
-* If the sum > 100 the DataSumCalculator returns true which propagates a notification to the BreachNotifier annotated trigger method.
+* A filter function is bound to the graph, if the sum > 100 the filter test passes and the next node is triggered
-* The BreachNotifier trigger method prints a message to the console.
+* A peek function logs the warning message to the console

 ## Dependencies